microsoft/Windows-AppConsult-PWALab/Manual/README.md

 That's it.
 Now that we have our new endpoint, the **Send** button in the Contoso Backend web application will work as expected.
 Let's test this!

-1. Open the Visual Studio Code instance on the Web API
+1. Open the Visual Studio Code instance on the Web API.
-2. Move to the Debug section of the editor
+2. Move to the Debug section of the editor.
-3. Choose **.NET Core Launch (web)**
+3. Choose **.NET Core Launch (web)**.
 4. Wait for the project to compile and run.
-As before, the Web API will listen to the URL **http://localhost:5000**
+As before, the Web API will listen to the URL `http://localhost:5000`.
 5. If you're coming from the previous task, the Contoso Backend website should already be up & running.
-Otherwise, open in File Explorer the *"Lab/Exercise 3/Start/Contoso.PushServer"* folder from the location where you have unzipped the lab content (it should be *"C:\PWALab"*).
+Otherwise, open in File Explorer the `C:\PWALab\Lab\Exercise3/01-Start\Contoso.PushServer` folder.
 Choose **File -> Open Windows PowerShell**.
 Type **dotnet run** and wait for the web server to start.
-Open Chrome and type in the address bar **http://localhost:1983**.
+Open Chrome and type in the address bar `http://localhost:1983`.
 6. Once the website has been loaded, press the **Send** button near one of the channels you have previously subscribed.
 7. You should see a notification appearing in the lower left corner of the screen and, after a few seconds, it should move to the Action Center in Windows 10.
 8. If you want to test that service workers are indeed able to work also in background, make sure that you don't have any instance of Edge running, then hit the **Send** button near the subscription you have registered in Edge in the previous task (it's the one with the channel URI that starts with https://db5p.notify.windows.com).